This article answers frequently-asked questions about child support, from applying for child support to when this support comes to an end.

 If you can’t reach an agreement with the other parent, you can go to court and ask a judge to change the child support payments based on your new financial situation.

 You can also request a change using the new SARPA service (Service administratif de rajustement des pensions alimentaires pour enfants).
 You can access this service through the Internet.
-The service lets you change a court decision that set or approved support payments for a child under 18 years old, all without going back to court.
-The application fee for SARPA is 50$.
+The service lets you change a temporary or final court decision that set or approved support payments for a child under 18 years old, all without going back to court.
+The application fee for SARPA is 54$.

 My son just turned 18.
 Can I stop paying his child support?